aalvarezwindey/electronic_instrument_adapter_sdk/CONTRIBUTING.md

 5. Push tag to current branch

 After that, the CI with GitHub action will build and publish the new version according to the steps provided in `.github/workflows/main.yml`

+## Updating docs

+If you change docstring you must regenerate API DOC manually.
+Install `pdoc` and run `pdoc Open_LISA_SDK >> output.md`.
+Then adjust manually the output in order to make it prettier (for example, remove additional indents).
+Note: be sure to remove decorators before generating doc.